 Gamers are a difficult breed to please.
 These are folks who will pay a big sum of money — sometimes almost as much as an entry-level laptop — for a mere 10% increase in performance.
 In short, they are always dissatisfied with their current setup.
 But this coterie was generally limited to playing games on the PC or a console.

 But now, with the influx of Battle Royale games on the phone - spearheaded by PUBG Mobile - gamers are demanding more power from their phones.
-Unfortunately, there is no discreet GPU for phones yet.
 But, that hasn’t deterred phone brands from trying outlandish things.

 The ASUS ROG Phone is the best example of this.
 From using a speed-binned Snapdragon 845 SoC to creating custom air triggers, the ASUS ROG Phone is quite honestly a mean machine in a pocketable package.

 Also read: Samsung Galaxy Note 9 review: the best Android phone I've used all year

 I recently spent very limited time with the ROG phone at a closed briefing and came away thinking this phone is an unfair advantage for gamers.
 I've decided to skip the regular first impressions route and do something different instead.
 Let me break down the top 5 reasons why you should and shouldn’t buy the ROG Phone.
 Allow me to talk to talk about the good points first.

 Top 5 reasons why you should buy the ASUS ROG Phone